arangodb/spring-data-demo/README.md

 A total of 44 characters are persisted in the database
 ```

-Counting is just an example of what you can do with the returned entities and it's also a bad one.
-Fetching every entity from a collection only to count them is very inefficient.
+Counting is just an example of what you can do with the returned entities and it's also not a perfect one.
+Fetching every entity from a collection only to count them is quite inefficient.
 As an alternative we can use `ArangoOperations` for it.

 ``` java
 long count = operations.collection(Character.class).count();